fuminoritanizawa/webpage/content/home/publications.md

 # ============================================================
 # SECTION: Publications list
 # STATUS: active — weight 19, appears before Research Experience (weight 20)
-# NAVBAR: Linked as "Publications" in menus.toml via url = "#pages"
+# NAVBAR: Linked as "Publications" in menus.toml via url = "#publications"
-# NOTE: File is named "pages.md" to match the "#pages" anchor in menus.toml.
-#       Do NOT rename without also updating menus.toml.
-#       Content is pulled from content/publication/*/index.md files.
+# CONTENT: Pulled from content/publication/*/index.md files.
 # TO ADD: Create a new subfolder in content/publication/ with an index.md.
 # ============================================================
 # A Recent Publications section created with the Pages widget.